spring-attic/spring-hadoop/samples/readme.txt

 As a general rule, each demo provides an integration tests that bootstraps Hadoop, installs the demo and its dependencies and interacts with the application.
+Shared data sets and project settings (such as the dependencies versions) reside in the parent folder but are copied by each project at build time.

 SAMPLES OVERVIEW
 ----------------